-BCM (business continuity management) is the process of planning for any disruptive incidents.
-It involves identifying potential threats to your organisation and analysing their impact on its day-to-day operations.
+BCM (business continuity management) is the process of planning for disruptive incidents.
+Organisations do this by identifying potential threats and analysing their impact on its day-to-day operations.

 How does BCM work?

 Business continuity management is essentially a form of insurance.
-It gives organisations the comfort of knowing that, even if disaster strikes, it won’t be devastating.
+It gives organisations the comfort of knowing that, even if disaster strikes, the damage won’t be overwhelming.

-A business continuity management system ensures that this won’t happen.
+A BCMS (business continuity management system) ensures that this won’t happen.
 It’s a comprehensive approach to organisational resilience that enables organisations to update, control and deploy effective plans, accounting for organisational contingencies and capabilities, as well as business needs.

-A BCMS can also be tailored to help organisations prepare for any number of disruptions, including:
+Business continuity can be tailored to help organisations prepare for any number of disruptions, including:

-- Man-made disasters: e.g. road and rail disruptions or oil spills.
+- Man-made disasters, such as road and rail disruptions;

-- Human error: e.g. data exposure or a lost USB.
+- Human error, such as data exposure or a lost USB;

 The benefits of business continuity management

-The main reason to implement a BCMS is to ensure that your business processes remain operational in the event of a disruption, even if there is a disruption.
+The main reason to implement a BCMS is to ensure that your business processes remain operational in the event of a disruption.
 However, there are plenty of other reasons to adopt the system.
 For example, it will:

 - Protect your organisation’s reputation

-The public will almost certainly be impressed if you can respond quickly and efficiently following a disruption.
+The public will be impressed if you can respond quickly and efficiently following a disruptive incident.
 This will mitigate any negative sentiments that will accompany the loss of productivity.

 - Boost employees’ morale

-If the system is well managed, everyone in the organisation will be accounted for, which will prove to employees that management has considered their needs.
+If the system is well managed, everyone in the organisation will be accounted for, proving to employees that management has considered their needs.

 - Build your relationship with third parties and subsidiaries